BiSaXa/TravellingSalesman/README.md

 If you want to calculate earlier and not use 10 points, simply press 'X' key at any given time.

-This 10-point restriction is to prevent insane search times and/or out of memory errors.
+~~This 10-point restriction is to prevent insane search times and/or out of memory errors.~~

+WIP: Currently trying to fix memory issue..

 ## Screenshots